The Complete Guide To Processing Card-Not-Present Transactions

 Fully grasping the nuances of credit card processing can be difficult.
-However, it’s definitely worth taking a bit of time to understand how and why card-not-present transactions are different from card-present payment processing.
+However, it’s worth taking a bit of time to understand how and why card-not-present transactions differ from card-present payment processing.

 Even merchants who run brick-and-mortar shops have to deal with the cost of CNP payments occasionally.
-If you have a storefront shop, taking the time to train your team to understand the difference between the two types of transactions and keeping up with the latest compliant software/EMV readers will go a long way towards keeping your costs down — and your payment security tighter.
+If you have a storefront shop, training your team to understand the difference between the two types of transactions and keeping up with the latest compliant software/EMV readers will go a long way toward keeping your costs down — and your payment security tighter.